one-click-desktop/AppBasics-Virtualization-Libvirt/README.md

 libvirt bindings for .NET, but we thought it would be useful to have a little more .NETish interface for working with libvirt.
-In the meantime, libvirt-dotnet has also received numerous additional features, such as the creation of screenshots or the output of the CPU usage as a percentage value.
+In the meantime, libvirt-dotnet has also received numerous additional features, such as the creation of screenshots or the output of the CPU usage.

 The code runs fine on mono and dotnet core (tested with mono 6.8 and dotnet-sdk 3.1 on RHEL 8).
 All operations are thread-safe.

 # Nuget package

-A NuGet package is now also available at https://www.nuget.org/packages/libvirt-dotnet
+NuGet packages are available at https://www.nuget.org/packages/libvirt-dotnet

 ```PS
 Install-Package libvirt-dotnet